 When it comes to teriyaki chicken kabobs the options are plenty, so use your imagination and enjoy!

 4 Ingredient Teriyaki Chicken Skewers

 - 2 boneless skinless chicken breasts

 - 1/2 cup tamari reduced sodium soy sauce

 - 4 cloves of garlic crushed

-When you are ready turn the broiler to full heat (the grill for those not in the US).
-Brush the chicken with some of the leftover marinade and pop under the broiler for 4 minutes on one side, turn over, brush again and broil for 4 minutes on the other side
+- When you are ready turn the broiler to full heat (the grill for those not in the US).
+Divide the leftover marinade in half, into two separate bowls (one for brushing the chicken skewers and one for serving).
+Brush the chicken with some of the marinade from one bowl and pop under the broiler for 4 minutes on one side, turn over, brush again and broil for 4 minutes on the other side

 - Serve up with the extra marinade and enjoy